-- A student interested in a Directed Study should initially consult with his/her academic advisor. - Introductory courses and courses offered every semester are not available as a Directed Study except by special permission of the Vice President for Academic Affairs. - 3.
-Students may register for Directed Study (limited by the availability and willingness of the faculty to supervise such study) during any regular registration period in the academic calendar (a semester, an EDP session, summer terms).
+- 1. A student interested in a Directed Study should initially consult with his/her academic advisor. - 2.
+Introductory courses and courses offered every semester are not available as a Directed Study except by special permission of the Vice President for Academic Affairs. - 3.
+Students may register for Directed Study (limited by the availability and willingness of the faculty to supervise such study) during any regular registration period in the academic calendar (a semester, an EDP session, summer terms). - 4.
+Students may register for a maximum of four (4) courses by Directed Study, with only one (1) Directed Study being undertaken in any registration period.
+Any exceptions must be by special permission of the Vice President for Academic Affairs.

-- 4. Students may register for a maximum of four (4) courses by Directed Study, with only one (1) Directed Study being undertaken in any registration period.
-Any exceptions must be by special permission of the Vice President for Academic Affairs. - The faculty member who normally teaches the course will be the director-tutor.
+- 5. The faculty member who normally teaches the course will be the director-tutor.
 The original syllabus of the course will be followed. - 6.
 The minimum student contact with the instructor will be five (5) hours per semester hour credit. - 7.
-A Directed Study must be approved by the chair of the department in which the student is doing the study, the chair of the student's major department, the director-tutor, and the Vice President for Academic Affairs.
+A Directed Study must be approved by the chair of the department in which the student is doing the study, the chair of the student's major department, the director-tutor, and the Vice President for Academic Affairs. - 8.
+The course will not be entered on the student's record until the Office of Student Accounts has received tuition payment.